Recitation 1 — Numbers, Strings, Images

 3. Make a Traffic Light

-Goal: Practice layering shapes in a new way.
+Goal: Practice layering shapes.

 -